jinlab-washu/Jin-lab.manual/Genome_Modeling_System/custom_processing_profile.md

 The default profiles on the GMS have some hardcoded values, meaning they cannot be changed by your configuration file.
 If you want to make a custom pipeline not already in the GMS, you will need to create a custom processing profile.
 A custom processing profile specifies the analysis pipeline main workflow file, cwl files for that workflow, and parameters that you will be using.

-We already have created a custom processing profile for joint-call genotyping of Whole-exome-sequencing data.
+We already have created a custom processing profile for joint-call genotyping of Whole exome sequencing data.
 See the Genome Modeling System Chapter of the Jin-lab manual.

 #### If you need to create a new processing profile, see the steps below.